The Best 3 Days In San Francisco Itinerary

 How to move around San Francisco

-If you base yourself downtown you can walk to most places mentioned in this itinerary.
+If you base yourself downtown, you can walk to most places mentioned in this San Francisco itinerary.
 To cover longer distances, you can count on the city’s bus system, MUNI, which is fairly cheap.
 BART, the trans-bay underground, is faster – but it doesn’t cover the entire city.

-Get a clipper card for the duration of your stay from any pharmacy: it’s a pay as you go system which you can top up when needed.
-Another option is to get a city pass which includes a three-day MUNI pass and skip-the-line tickets to many attractions.
+Get a clipper card for your stay from any pharmacy: it’s a pay-as-you-go system that you can top up when needed.
+Another option is to get a city pass, which includes a three-day MUNI pass and skip-the-line tickets to many attractions.
 You will need to get your BART ticket from the airport separately.

 Other useful tips